Main points

 Target 8.
 Drug therapy and counselling to prevent heart attacks and strokes.

 Target 9.
-Access to drug therapy and counselling for NCDs (NCD medicines).
+Access to drug therapy for non-communicable diseases (NCD medicines).

 In Norway, the proportion of individuals with access to NCD medicines is close to 100 per cent.